York, Upper Canada: Family Compact

 The Family Compact was a small closed group of men who exercised most of the political, economic and judicial power in Upper Canada from the 1810s to the 1840s.
 Several were members of the Executive Council.
 It was noted for its conservatism and opposition to democracy.

 Upper Canada did not have a hereditary nobility.
 In its place, senior members of Upper Canada bureaucracy, the Executive Council of Upper Canada and Legislative Council of Upper Canada, made up the elite of the Compact.
 These men sought to solidify their personal positions into family dynasties and acquire all the marks of gentility.
 They used their government positions to extend their business and speculative interests.

 The centre of the Compact was York.
 Its most important member was the Rev. John Strachan; many of the other members were his former students, or people who were related to him.
 Another prominent member of the Compact was Sir John Beverley Robinson who was the Chief Justice of Upper Canada for 34 years from 1829.
 The rest of the members were mostly descendants of United Empire Loyalists or recent upper-class British settlers such as the Boulton family, builders of the Grange.

 Reform opposition

 Reform activity emerged in the 1830s when those suffering the abuses of the Family Compact began to emulate the organizational forms of the British Reform Movement, and organized Political Unions under the leadership of William Lyon Mackenzie.
-The British Political Unions had successfully petitioned for the Great Reform Act of 1832 that eliminated much of the political corruption in the English Parliamentary system.
+The British Political Unions had successfully petitioned for the Great Reform Act 1832 that eliminated much of the political corruption in the English Parliamentary system.
 Prominent politicians in reform city politics included James Lesslie, a bookseller and founder of the Mechanics Institute, Bank of the People and House of Refuge & Industry; Jesse Ketchum, the Member of the Legislative Assembly for the city; Dr Thomas David Morrison, founder of the Upper Canada Political Union, and mayor of the city in 1836; and William O'Grady, publisher of the reform newspaper, The Correspondent.